StateVoicesNational/Spoke/README.md

 The latest version is [2.0.0](https://github.com/MoveOnOrg/Spoke/tree/v2.0) (see [release notes](https://github.com/MoveOnOrg/Spoke/blob/main/docs/RELEASE_NOTES.md#v20)) which we recommend for production use, while our `main` branch is where features still in development and testing will be available.

-## Note

-This is generated from [react-apollo-starter-kit](https://github.com/saikat/react-apollo-starter-kit).
-Look at that project's README for info on some of the libraries used.

 ## Deploy to Heroku

 <a href="https://heroku.com/deploy?template=https://github.com/MoveOnOrg/Spoke/tree/v2.0">